Valllerian/valllerian/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning GraphQL and React;
+- 🌱 I’m currently learning TypeScript, React and Accessability;
 - 👯 I’m looking to collaborate on projects 🤝;
 - 🤔 I’m looking for help with Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;